Preparing for your IELTS Exam

 There are loads of different ways to prepare for your IELTS exam, you can do practice tests, sample questions and many more options.
 However the most effective way to prepare for the IELTS is to study on an IELTS Preparation course.
 These courses are taught by teachers who know the IELTS exam inside out, and can help make sure you go into your exam confident that you will get the result you want!

 At Everest Language School, there are IELTS preparation courses to suit students who have all sorts of levels and timetables.
-We have Intensive 26 hour a week courses and part time 6 hour courses in both the afternoon and the evening!
+We have Intensive 24 hour a week courses and part time courses in both the morning and the evening!
 They have had great reviews which you can check out on Facebook and Google.
-All you have to do is complete our online booking form and a member of our team will get back to you with all the information you need to start preparing for you IELTS and help you decide what the best course is for you!
+All you have to do is complete our online booking form and a member of our team will get back to you with all the information you need to start preparing for your IELTS exam and help you decide what the best course is for you!